'Dig Once' Bill Could Bring Fiber Internet To Much of the US

 Nice Idea in theory (Score:2)

-Totally not gloating (Score:2)
+Totally not gloating (Score:3)

 Norway